GiggInnovations/gigg-knowledge-base/gpt_pinning_post.md

 # Pinning Posts

 Pinning allows users to organize important content from the inbox into curated boards for easy access and display.
+Takes place in Gigg.

 ## Key Features